 - 1. This report sets out the Council's Treasury Management Strategy for 2021/22 and the Treasury Management Investment Strategy for 2021/22 and covers:

-- the current treasury position;
+- · the current treasury position;

 - treasury indicators which limit the treasury risk and activities of the Council;

-- prospects for interest rates;
+- · prospects for interest rates;

-- the borrowing strategy; and
+- · the borrowing strategy; and

 - the investment strategy

-- 2. The report recommends that the Treasury Management Strategy for 2021/22 and the Treasury Management Investment Strategy for 2021/22 be reviewed and commented upon and recommended for approval.
+- 2. Full Council is asked to approve the Treasury Management Strategy for 2021/22 and the Treasury Management Investment Strategy for 2021/22.